pasinskik/mimuw/README.md

 # University Projects Portfolio

 Welcome!
 This GitHub contains a curated collection of my university coursework and projects.
-I'm a Computer Science student currently in my second year, with a growing interest in machine learning, software engineering, and cybersecurity.
+I'm a Computer Science student currently in my third year, with a growing interest in machine learning, software engineering, and cybersecurity.

 ---